Iterative Vision-and-Language Navigation: Related Work

-\paragraph{Persistent Environments in Embodied AI} Zooming out, the embodied AI community has seen significant progress on tasks involving visual navigation, fueled by increased scale and quality of 3D scene datasets (e.g.~\cite{chang2017matterport3d,ramakrishnan2021habitat}) and high-performance simulation platforms (e.g.~\cite{ai2thor, savva2019habitat, xiazamirhe2018gibsonenv, makoviychuk2021isaac}).
-A focus on tasks with real-world complexities and realism has emerged.
+\paragraph{Persistent Environments in Embodied AI} Zooming out, visual navigation tasks in embodied AI have seen significant progress, fueled by increased scale and quality of 3D scene datasets (e.g.~\cite{chang2017matterport3d,ramakrishnan2021habitat}) and high-performance simulation platforms (e.g.~\cite{ai2thor, savva2019habitat, xiazamirhe2018gibsonenv, makoviychuk2021isaac}).
+A focus on real-world complexity has emerged.
 One recognition is that agents act in, and interact with, persistent environments.
 Tasks such as multi-object navigation~\cite{wani2020multion} and visual room rearrangement~\cite{weihs2021visual} involve solving sequences of subtasks that, when approached independently, cannot be solved optimally.
 Instead, reasoning over persistent semantic and spatial information is required.
-The proposed IVLN paradigm enriches this scene perception problem with natural language and enables the association of persistent visual semantics with linguistic information.
+The proposed \paradigm\ paradigm enriches this scene perception problem with natural language and enables the association of persistent visual semantics with linguistic information.

-We facilitate the study of agents given many sequential navigation instructions in natural language.
-We extend the Room-to-Room (R2R)~\cite{anderson:cvpr18} dataset, which is composed of independent \textit{episodes}---natural language instructions and associated target paths in a particular scene---to \textit{tours}---sequences of many episodes that cover large swaths of the scene and include backtracking.
-The resulting \benchmarkfull\ tours contain substantially longer paths and navigation instruction context than any prior VLN benchmark for both discrete (\benchmark) and continuous (\benchmarkce) simulation settings.
+We facilitate the study of agents given sequential navigation instructions in natural language.
+We extend the Room-to-Room (R2R)~\cite{anderson:cvpr18} dataset of independent \textit{episodes}---natural language instructions and associated target paths in a particular scene---to \textit{tours}---sequences of many episodes that cover large swaths of the scene and include backtracking.
+The resulting \benchmarkfull\ tours contain substantially longer paths and navigation instruction context than prior discrete (\benchmark) or continuous (\benchmarkce) VLN benchmarks.